cowrie/cowrie/INSTALL.md

 ### Step 9: Port redirection

 Cowrie runs by default on port 2222.
-This can be modified in the configuration file.
 The following firewall rule will forward incoming traffic on port 22 to port 2222.

 ```
 $ sudo iptables -t nat -A PREROUTING -p tcp --dport 22 -j REDIRECT --to-port 2222